 SentinelOne Singularity Data Lake provides security analysts the visibility needed to investigate incidents, slash response time, and inform threat hunting.

-Key features of the Kubernetes Sentinel Agent
+Key Features of the Cloud Workload Agent for Containers

 • Supports 14 leading Linux distributions, including Amazon Linux 2023